Kaizen: The Culture of Continuous Improvement

 – W. Edwards Deming, Author of Out of the Crisis (1986)

-Create your own Kaizen checklist
+Create your own Kaizen report template

-Build from scratch or explore free, ready-to-download, and customizable templates.
+Build from scratch or choose from our collection of free, ready-to-download, and customizable templates.

 Management Success Stories

-It takes a long-term commitment of consistently doing incremental changes in daily operations to maximize the benefits of kaizen and create a standard quality of work.
+It takes a long-term commitment of consistently making incremental changes in daily operations to maximize the benefits of kaizen and create a standard quality of work.
 Improved quality, productivity, and safety through kaizen management in the workplace results in increased employee morale, customer satisfaction, and company revenue.
 Taking advantage of smart technology can help organizations easily manage day-to-day continuous improvement efforts and consistently solve problems with cost-efficient solutions.

-Low-cost creative innovations such as Dougal, reducing wasteful movement by making parts move with the workers, and speeding up tedious tasks by using simple tools (like a sticker picker) save a total of 35.1 seconds per car—conserving almost 10 years of work when applied globally in 2018.
+1. Toyota Motor Manufacturing (U.K.) – Low-cost creative innovations such as Dougal, reducing wasteful movement by making parts move with the workers, and speeding up tedious tasks by using simple tools (like a sticker picker) save a total of 35.1 seconds per car—conserving almost 10 years of work when applied globally in 2018.
 Undoubtedly, kaizen elevated Toyota as the world’s first company to produce more than 10 million cars in a year.

+2. TOTO, Ltd. – The Japanese manufacturer of plumbing fixtures also benefited from the kaizen approach to improving quality, with their signature Washlet selling over 50 million units worldwide.
+In Sunaqua TOTO Ltd., Kaizen helps provide a comfortable work environment for people with disabilities.
+Kaizen led them to redesign trash receptacles for easier transportation and rearranging supplies for easier handling.
 Toshiyuki Masatsugu thought of stabilizing hanging screwdrivers with flexible cords, eliminating additional 3.33 man-hours per month.
 For a company of 100 employees on minimum wage, his practice of kaizen saved as much as ¥13,385,476.125 ‬($124,337.94) every year.
 According to Masatsugu, “It really feels like you’ve accomplished something when you come up with a new technique like this.
 We all enjoy thinking and working together to make our job better.”

-Mail delivery workers of the Danish Postal Service have limited influence on how tasks are accomplished and decisions about the work environment are made.
+3. Organizational Intervention Studies – Mail delivery workers of the Danish Postal Service have limited influence on how tasks are accomplished and decisions about the work environment are made.
 Results show that implementing kaizen for a number of years helped them increase the level of awareness and capacity to manage issues, which led to increased job satisfaction and mental health.
+Kaizen in a Swedish regional hospital predicted better integration of organizational and employee objectives after 12 months.
+The findings suggest that participatory and structured problem-solving approaches that are visual and familiar to people can facilitate organizational interventions.

 Jona Tarlengco